MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-splunk-uf.md

     For more information, see [Monitor files and directories with inputs.conf](https://docs.splunk.com/Documentation/Splunk/9.1.1/Data/Monitorfilesanddirectorieswithinputs.conf).

-1. Go to the folder where Splunk Universal Forwarder is installed and then to the */etc/system/local* folder.
-Create or modify the *Inputs.conf* file to determine the destination logcation for the logs, which is the hostname and port of the system hosting Kusto Splunk Universal Forwarder connector:
+3. Go to the folder where Splunk Universal Forwarder is installed and then to the */etc/system/local* folder.
+Create or modify the *outputs.conf* file to determine the destination logcation for the logs, which is the hostname and port of the system hosting Kusto Splunk Universal Forwarder connector:

     ```txt
     [tcpout]